WMD-group/CarrierCapture.jl/example/Sn_Zn_CZTS/README.md

     <img src="potential.png" width="500" />
     </center>

-2. Make sure your best-fit curves describe the crossing point well and number of eigenvalues `nev` are large enough.
+2. Make sure that your best-fit curves describe the crossing point well and number of eigenvalues `nev` are large enough.
 Find `potential.pdf`.

 ## 3. Capture rate

-1. Calculate the overlap between vibrational wavefunctions of initial and fianal potentials to give the capture coefficient for a given temperature range (`GetRate.jl`).
+1. Calculate the overlap between vibrational wavefunctions of initial and fianal potentials to give the capture coefficient for a specified temperature range (`GetRate.jl`).
 You need `potential.jld` calculated by `GetPotential.jl` in [the previous step](#2.-Potential).
 Example `input.yaml`:

     ```yaml
     # Qi and Qf [amu^(1/2)*Å] define the domain over which the potentials will be solved (Q ∈ [Qi, Qf]), discretised in `NQ` steps